 1.4.1 Measurement Standards and Test Requirements

-- Method A shall only be used, where the all burners incorporated in the product are listed on the “burners with controls” part of the Energy Technology Product List.
+- Method A shall only be used, where all burners incorporated in the product are listed on the “burners with controls” list on the ETL.

 - Method B shall be used to demonstrate the performance of modular boilers.
 A modular boiler is defined as an assembly of two or more similar (but not necessarily identical) modules, each with their own a heat exchanger, burner, and control and safety devices.
 The assembly has common water feed and steam output connections, but the water flow to, and steam flow from each module is independently controlled.